andrewbearsley/lacework-aws-awls-existingvpc-tf/README.md

 ## Finding Required AWS Resources (VPC, Subnet, Security Group)

-You can identify your existing AWS resources using either the automated script (recommended) or manual AWS CLI commands.
+You can identify your existing AWS VPC, Subnet and Security Group resources using either the automated script or manual AWS CLI commands.

-### Option 1: Automated Script (Recommended)
+### Option 1: Automated Script

-Use the provided script to automatically discover and configure your AWS resources:
+Use the provided script to automatically discover and configure AWS VPC, Subnet and Security Group resources:

 ```bash
 # Run the AWS resource lookup script